Information and guidelines to keep your residing and campus addresses up to date.

 When an active employee is overpaid the amount of the overpayment will be deducted from the employee's next check.
 If the amount of the overpayment is greater than the next check, a letter will be sent to the employee regarding the remaining overpayment.
 The balance due will be sent to University Billing and payment(s) will be made through that office.

-If the overpaid employee is no longer working at the university or is on an extended leave, they will receive a letter from the Payroll Department regarding the overpayment.
+If the overpaid employee is no longer working at the university or is on an extended leave, they will receive a letter from Payroll Services regarding the overpayment.
 The balance due will be sent to University Billing and payment(s) will be made through that office.

 Once the overpayment is paid in full, all necessary adjustments to the employee's earnings and taxes withheld will be made.
 If the overpayment is not paid in full in the same calendar year as the overpayment occurred, the W-2 issued in the year the overpayment occurred will not be correct.